Rafael-BD/Bsky-Trends/README.md

 ### Trend Storage

 The trends are stored in Supabase.
-The storage is done through the `saveTrend` function.
+The storage is done through the `services/saveTrends.ts` file.

 <!-- ### Parallel Processing